robinheydon/bicycle/chapter1.md

 The design of a bicycle, especially bicycles used by ordinary people to move around a town or city, is today very standardised.
 The components used are mass-produced around the world, and assembled into bicycles by numerous manufacturers.

 When discussing the anatomy of a bicycle, the city bicycle will be used as an example.
-Other types of bicycles, such as mountain, touring, road, hybrid, or other more exotic styles, will be discussed later with the differences pointed out between those bicycles and an ordinary city bike.
+Other types of bicycles could have been described, but such bicycles are typically prefixed by an adjective of some description, such as: mountain, touring, road, hybrid, cargo, etc. Other more exotic styles will be discussed later with the differences pointed out between those bicycles and an ordinary city bike.

 ### Frame